okorach/sonar-tools/doc/sonar-audit.md

 - General checks: (if `audit.globalSettings = yes`, default `yes`)
   - The `admin` user password is the default value `admin`
-  - The platform is of version lower than LTS
+  - The platform is of version lower than LTA (ex-LTS)
-  - The platform is not on most recent LTS patch level
+  - The platform is not on most recent LTA (ex-LTS) patch level
   - The instance is not an official distribution
   - The log4shell fix is has not been implemented (either with recent enough SonarQube patch level or the `-Dlog4j2.formatMsgNoLookups=true` option)
   - Commercial edition but not using branch analysis